Israel captures Palestinians who killed 3 in stabbing attack | Law-Order

 Israel captures Palestinians who killed 3 in stabbing attack

+But an unarmed woman and two apparent bystanders were also among those killed and rights groups say Israel often uses excessive force.The violence has been fueled by tensions at a Jerusalem hilltop compound holy to both Muslims and Jews, where Palestinians have clashed recently with Israeli police.

+The Palestinian Health Ministry said Sunday that a Palestinian man died after he was shot by Israeli troops near a military checkpoint in the occupied West Bank.

-Israeli police said on Sunday forces captured two Palestinians who killed three people in a stabbing attack last week and fled the scene, sparking a massive manhunt and keeping the country on edge.
+The Israeli military said that soldiers “spotted a suspect who attempted to illegally cross the security fence” and fired at him.
+It said the man was evacuated to receive medical treatment, but declined commenting on the man's condition.
+In a separate incident, a Palestinian man allegedly stabbed an Israeli police officer outside Jerusalem's Old City.
+Police said the knife-wielding man stabbed the policeman, and other officers at the scene near the Damascus Gate shot the assailant.
+Paramedics said the officer was hospitalized in moderate condition.
+The attacker's condition was not immediately clear.
+Israeli police said Sunday forces captured two Palestinians who killed three people in a stabbing attack last week and fled the scene, sparking a massive manhunt and keeping the country on edge.

 The two attackers went on a stabbing rampage in the ultra-Orthodox city of Elad on Thursday, Israel's Independence Day, killing three and wounding at least four others before bolting.